ADE-Scheduler/ADE-Scheduler/CONTRIBUTING.md

-If you have an idea or a bug, please report it first in the [Issues](https://github.com/ADE-Scheduler/ADE-Scheduler/issues) tab of the repository so we can discuss it and decide of the best strategy to bring your idea to life.
+If you have an idea or a bug, please report it first in the [Issues](https://github.com/ADE-Scheduler/ADE-Scheduler/issues) tab of the repository, so we can discuss it and decide of the best strategy to bring your idea to life.
 Directly issuing a pull request is generally a bad
 idea: you might end up coding something that has already been done or is being done.